rizzo-ssc-spc/vs-code-gc-html-snippets/README.md

 # GCWeb, GCDS, and WET HTML snippets for VS Code

-This folder contains an expanded VS Code snippet collection for Government of Canada web patterns.
-It is based on the official GCWeb and GCDS guidance and the WET working examples inventory, with separate snippet families for each library so the collection is easier to browse and reuse.
+This repository contains an expanded VS Code snippet collection for Government of Canada web patterns.
+It is based on the official GCWeb and GCDS guidance and the WET working examples inventory, with separate snippet families for each library, making it easier to browse and reuse.

-## What changed in this update
+## Snippet library

-The snippet library now includes:
+The snippet library includes:

 - WET working-example and plugin-style snippets for common patterns such as calendars, feedback forms, footnotes, overlays, lightboxes, tabs, toggles, share widgets, data-ajax, form validation, multimedia, and more
 - GCDS component and style snippets for buttons, links, cards, alerts, notices, forms, tables, tags, breadcrumbs, callouts, lists, quotes, and step lists